 16.54 This window is used to set the system time, date, and local area code of the system location.
-It is also used to set up the circuit card configuration of the equip ment cabinet cardfile and dedicate voice channels to specific cards.
+It is also used to set up the circuit card configuration of the equipment cabinet cardfile and dedicate voice channels to specific cards.
 To access it, select System Configuration from the Service menu or enter the CONF command.

-16.55 TIME and DATE: To set the system time or date that will appear on all keyset displays and in the SMDR/SMDA reports, select the Time text box and type the hour (in 24-hour format), a colon, and the minutes, then select the Date text box and enter two digits for the month, a slash, two digits for the date, another slash, and two digits for the year (XX/XX/XX).
+16.55 TIME and DATE: To set the system time or date that will appear on all keyset displays and in the SMDR/SMDA reports, select the Time text box and type the hour (in 24-hour format), a colon, and the minutes, then select the Date text box and enter two digits for the month, a slash (/), two digits for the date, another slash, and two digits for the year.

-16.56 SYSTEM CONFIGURATION and BOARD TYPE: Because the cardfile has universal slots - any type of card (except the RCPU) can be installed in any slot - this program is needed to "tell" the database which type of card is in each slot.
+16.56 SYSTEM CONFIGURATION and BOARD TYPE: Because the cardfile has universal slots - any type of card (except the MXC) can be installed in any slot - this program is needed to "tell" the database which type of card is in each slot.
 To configure a card slot for a particular type of card, first locate the desired card position in the System Configuration list box and highlight it.
 Then, press the SPACE BAR to select it.
 The highlight bar will move to the Board Type list box automatically.
 Locate and select the desired card type.
 The card type description will appear in the System Configuration box.
 NOTE: You cannot change the board type of a KSC slot if any of the circuits have associated DSS/BLF circuits.
 First, you must remove the DSS/BLF association from those circuits.

-1657 +30VDC MODULES: This number indicates the number of +30VDC modules that must be installed to support the configuration as programmed.
+16.57 +30VDC MODULES REQUIRED: This number indicates the total number of +30VDC modules that must be installed in the main and expansion cabinets to support the configuration as programmed.
 The number is automatically calculated and changes as you assign cards to their cardfile slots.
+Modules required are identified as "Upper" and "Lower" to determine how many modules should be installed in each cabinet.
+(The Main Equipment Cabinet is the "upper" cabinet and the Expansion cabinet is the "lower" one.)
 16.58 MOVE BOARD: This option is available only in stand-alone programming sessions.
 If you wish to move a board from its assigned location in the cardfile to an available slot, select the Move Board command button.
 The following window appears.
 The list box shows all available slots.
 Move the highlight bar to the desired slot and then select the OK command button.
 Or, to leave the slot assignment unchanged, select the Cancel command button.